AaravShaurya/COMP350-Team-Infinity/README.md

 export SECRET_KEY=<your_secret_key>
 export EMAIL_PASSWORD=<your_email_password>
 ```
+The current EMAIL_PASSWORD is kabusrsmelkilkmq.

+Note that you can store your fernet and secret keys in fernetkey.txt for your future access.

 #### 5. Run the Application
 To run the main application, use the following commands within your directory using the terminal:
 ```